 I took plenty of photos that compositionally and visually may be appealing in this city, but this encounter was just another reminder of how much human connection and photographs of people mean to me.
 He completely changed my impression of the city, showing me there is still something true beneath the exploitation of the city caused by the mass amount of cruise ships.

 Next up?
 Good question!
-Being back in Europe has reminded me just how accessible everything is.
+Being back in Europe has reminded me of just how accessible everything is.
 I think currently what’s in the works is a move for me.
 I’m so thankful for my community and home in NS, but I think I need a change of pace and environment in the near future.
-I’m mesmerized by the German language, so I hope to take language classes in Berlin, and be rooted there for while doing freelancing, but then take travels during this time to other countries within Europe.
-As a photographer and artist, I think this is really important too feel this freedom and inspiration of new places.
+I’m mesmerized by the German language, so I hope to take language classes in Berlin and be rooted there for while doing freelancing, but then take travels during this time to other countries within Europe.
+As a photographer and artist, I think this is really important to feel this freedom and inspiration for new places.

 What is your proudest achievement so far?

 I think my proudest achievement so far is redefining what success means to me.
 After my dad past way almost two years ago, a lot of my perspectives on life and the values I wanted to take forward with me stood out, so since then, it’s been a bit of a journey with my art as I shift it to have it correlate with who I am, and how I can contribute and communicate with the world through photography that feels honest to me.